deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 Standard
 ========

-There is a set of `standard condition functions <../api/dff.pipeline.conditions>`_ defined.
+There is a set of `standard service condition functions <../api/dff.pipeline.conditions>`_ defined.

 Exceptions
 ==========